- Written by Dr.Mehmet Demircioglu

 Comfort is not the only goal.
 The scalp may itch before it is safe to use the old routine.
 Communication is better than improvising with a strong shampoo or cream too early.

-Yes, surgery can sometimes trigger or reveal a flare, especially in patients who already have a reactive scalp.
+Surgery can sometimes trigger or reveal a flare, especially in patients who already have a reactive scalp.
 This does not necessarily mean the transplant caused a new permanent disease.

 The early recovery period changes the scalp routine.
 You may pause medicated shampoo, wash more gently, avoid usual products, sweat during travel, sleep differently, and feel more stress.
 Any of these can make a seborrheic tendency more visible.

-What if the condition appears during recovery?
+If the condition appears during recovery

 If a flare appears during recovery, do not panic and do not scratch.
 Contact your clinic, send clear photos, and describe the timing, symptoms, products used, and whether the concern is in the donor area, recipient area, or surrounding native hair.